Harriet Primrose, Countess of Rosebery

-Harriet Primrose (née Clapham), styled as Lady Dalmeny between 2022 and 2024, is a British art consultant.
-She is the second wife of Harry Primrose, 8th Earl of Rosebery and 4th Earl of Midlothian, and is therefore the current Countess of Rosebery and Countess of Midlothian.
+Harriet Primrose, Countess of Rosebery and Midlothian (née Clapham), styled as Lady Dalmeny between 2022 and 2024, is a British art consultant and the second wife of Harry Primrose, 8th Earl of Rosebery and 4th Earl of Midlothian.

 Career

 Clapham works as an art consultant specializing in contemporary and old master artworks.
 Her work includes attending major auctions, such as those at Christie’s and Sotheby’s, where she bids on behalf of clients.
 She has held positions at the Gagosian gallery in London and with Société Générale Private Bank in Zürich as an art adviser.

 In 2021, Harriet and Sabine Getty were announced as co-chairs of the National Gallery’s inaugural young patrons programme.
 The initiative, referencing Hans Holbein’s The Ambassadors, is intended to engage younger audiences with the gallery’s collection and activities.

 Marriage

 In June 2021, Harry Primrose, Lord Dalmeny announced that he was engaged to Harriet.
 They married at Barnbougle Castle in 2022.

 After the death of her father-in-law, Neil Primrose, 7th Earl of Rosebery, in 2024, her husband succeeded to the earldom and she became the Countess of Rosebery and of Midlothian.